MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 ### Choice of unit testing library

 ### Tests
-The tests have been performed in the tests directory: .
+The tests have been performed in the tests directory: https://github.com/ucl-comp0035/coursework-1-MarcoLonardo/tree/master/tests.

-After installing the pytest library, two tests have been peformed for this project.
-From the sample user class code provided, we decided to focus on testing the following two methods for this project: create_full_name and calculate_age.
-We are assuming that perfoming unit trsting on this code will help us test part of the User Class identified in the design section.
+After installing the pytest library ,from the sample user class code provided, we decided to focus on testing the following two methods for this project: create_full_name and calculate_age.
+We are assuming that perfoming unit testing on this code will help us test part of the Account model identified in the design section.
 Both of the tests have been determined and described below using the GIVEN-WHEN-THEN Approach.
 With this approach, we realized that the set-up condition is the same for both tests.
 Indeed, both methods (create_full_name and calculate_age) required us to create a new user for unit testing.
 Therefore, we used fixtures to provide a common function (general_user) for both tests, allowing us to reduce common code.
-As we have to do one test for each of the text functions, we will be using the "function" scope.
+As the fixture will need to be executed for each of the test functions (Gao, 2020), we will be using the "function" scope.
 Finally, each of the functions have been tested twice: both with the correct data and the incorrect data.

+#### Test function 1: test_create_full_name
 The first test function test_create_full_name aims to test whether the correct full name is returned for a new user.
 It can be, therefore, be described with the following GIVEN-WHEN-THEN Approach: